Mitigating Risks of Compounded Drugs Through Surveillance

-FDA’s Compounding Incidents Program aims to help protect the public against poor quality compounded drugs through surveillance and review of complaints, which include adverse event and product quality reports, and action to mitigate identified risks.
+FDA’s Compounding Incidents Program aims to help protect the public against poor quality compounded drugs through surveillance and review of complaints, which include adverse event and product quality reports.
+As the Incidents Program identifies risks related to compounded drugs, it takes action to mitigate these risks.
 The program also communicates to raise stakeholder and public awareness about risks related to human drug compounding.

-- Other complaints cover a wide range of issues but do not include adverse events.
+- Other complaints cover a wide range of issues beyond adverse events.
 Examples include:

 - product quality issues (such as sub- or super-potency, contamination, particulate matter, or pH issues)